sonic-net/SONiC/doc/ssdmond/stormond-hld.md

 def get_storage_devices(self):
 """
 Retrieves all the storage disks on the device and adds their names as key to the 'devices' dict.
+"""

 def get_storage_device_object(self):
 """
 Instantiates an object of the corresponding storage device class.
-Appends the instantiated class object to the corresponding dictionary object key.
+Adds the instantiated class object as a value to the corresponding key in the dictionary object.

 NOTE: SsdUtil is supported currently.
 Future support for EmmcUtil, eUSBUtil and NVMeUtil